 // 5 letters, add ABLE, and which of these are words?

-The answer is these 46 words:
+The answer is these 57 words:

-Then just for a little more investigation I did this:
+Then, just for a little more investigation, I did this:

-[]/&2 ) // for each word with at least 2 anagrams, show anagrams
+[]/&2 ) // for each word with at least 2 anagrams, show them

 Here is the answer: